 Do you want a chance to make a real difference in the lives of these animals?

-We always need volunteers to help out at the shelter and help with fundraising.
+We always need volunteers to help out at the shelter.
 However, there is one very special volunteer opportunity that gives you the chance to really help out on a personal level.
 Fostering:

 - offers puppies and kittens a safe place to grow until they are available for adoption